Shetland Islands, Scotland

 If you are thinking about moving to Shetland Islands, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in the Shetland Islands, can vary greatly depending on the type and location of the property.
 However, as of recent data, the average price for a property in the Shetland Islands is typically around the mid to high five-figure range in GBP.
 This is relatively lower compared to the national average in Scotland.
-It's important to note that prices can fluctuate and may have changed since the time of this writing," commented one expat who made the move to Shetland Islands.
+It's important to note that prices can fluctuate and may have changed since the time of this writing," said one expat who made the move to Shetland Islands.

 Where should I setup a bank account in Shetland Islands?